tektronix/keithley/CONTRIBUTING.md

 ## Instrument Drivers

-Drivers should properly reflect the capabilites of the instrument.
+Drivers should properly reflect the capabilities of the instrument.
 Any language is welcome.

 ## Instrument Examples